horizontalsystems/Unstoppable-Wallet-Website/src/faq/ios/en/how-do-i-update-unstoppable.md

 # How do I update Unstoppable?

-To update your Unstoppable wallet mobile app, all you need to do is go to your device's App store or Google Play store.
+To update your Unstoppable wallet mobile app, all you need to do is go to your device's App store.

 - [iOS](https://support.apple.com/en-us/HT202180) instructions.